 6. Manage Reviews & Feedback Proactively

-• Respond to negative feedback professionally and timely.
+- Respond to negative feedback professionally and in a timely.
 Show that you listen, resolve issues, and learn.

 7. Align Internal & External Reputation